kant/qs-zw/review-comments.md

 > L40 How do the planetary waves contribute to blocking development?
 Could you add one more sentence?

-Added a refernece to the literature.
+Added a reference to the literature.

 > L47 Do you not have a feedback from the higher WN waves on the climatology?